This project is not monolithic, it's composed of a bunch of smaller subprojects.

 library directly, instead it uses the networking layer provided by

 endgame.
-It serves as a demonstration of how all kinds of projects, including games, can make use of outcome simulations no matter the framework or the programming language used.
+It serves as a demonstration of how all kinds of projects, including games, can make use of outcome simulations no matter the framework or the programming language used - the only requirement here is the ability to send and receive data using a tcp connection.